pengzhiyan928-pixel/FreMFp/README.md

 # FreMFp
-Machine learning with frequency molecular fingerprint (FreMFp) for OSCs donor materials.
+A frequency molecular fingerprint (FreMFp) for OSCs donor materials.
 The main tasks in this project include:-----
 1.Input file (test.csv) and run brics_idmap.py to get the molecular substructures obtained by BRICS rule-based fragmentation and produces a fragment list (batchsplit2.CSV) file, with one row per    molecule and its fragments. -----
 2.Input the Step-1 fragmentation result (batchsplit2.CSV) file and run post_brics.py to get the global fragment vocabulary & ID map, exporting fragment_total_list.csv (frag_id, fragment_smiles),    index_data.csv (per-molecule fragment-ID matrix), and frags_exploded.csv (long format).-----